-I don’t really mind dragging out the lawnmower and mowing the grass.
-It’s a little more work to fire up the weedeater and do the detail trimming, but even that’s not unbearable.
-What I truly loathe is dealing with my rhododendrons.
-Oh, I know how beautiful they are when they are in bloom, but I also know how finicky they are.
-If they don’t get enough water, they turn dry and brittle.
-If they get too much water, they develop spots on the leaves.
+I really don’t mind dragging out the lawnmower and mowing the grass.
+It’s a little more work to fire up the weed-eater and do the detail trimming, but even that isn’t unbearable.
+What I truly loathe, though, is dealing with my rhododendrons.
+Oh, sure, I know how beautiful they are when they are in full bloom.
+The problem is that I also know how finicky they are.
+On the one hand, if they don’t get enough water, they turn dry and brittle.
+On the other hand, if they get too much water, they develop spots on the leaves.

-I guess we might say that rhododendrons are like Christians.
+I guess we can say that rhododendrons are like Christians.
 When they are ideally full, healthy, and in perfect bloom, nothing is more pleasing to the eye.
 They brighten up their surroundings and make the world a better place to be.
 But when sins such as drug addiction, alcoholism, sexual immorality, and other forms of “hard living” get into a Christian’s branches and break some of them off, it leaves a noticeable hole.
 No matter how nice the other parts of the life may look, our attention will always be drawn to the hole.
 And no matter how much that Christian does in service to the Lord, that hole will never fill back in to its former beauty, at least not in this life.

 David did what was right in the eyes of the Lord, and had not turned aside from anything that He commanded him all the days of his life, except in the matter of Uriah the Hittite.
 (N.K.J.V., emphasis mine)

 Please understand that I’m not trying to be mean or unforgiving.
 I know full well that God can take a life’s broken eggs and make great omelets.
-He’s done it in my life.
+He’s done that in my life.
 I just want you to realize that sin damages your life in a very real way.
-Some of the damage can be minor, but some of it can be catastrophic.
+Some of that damage can be minor, but some of it can be catastrophic.